mui/material-ui/docs/pages/api/slider.md

 # Slider API

 <p class="description">The API documentation of the Slider React component.
-Learn more about the properties and the CSS customization points.</p>
+Learn more about the props and the CSS customization points.</p>

 ```js
 import { Slider } from '@material-ui/core';